COVID-19 Notice: WE ARE OPEN AND OPERATING NORMALLY

 By obtaining a bio-based certificate, companies can demonstrate the bio-based content of their products on the label.
 A register of certified products will be publicly available on an online database, thus providing transparent and easily accessed information on the bio-based products available to businesses and consumers.

-ISO/IEC 17025:2005-accredited Beta Analytic offers radiocarbon analyses in compliance with EN 16785-1, drawing upon over thirty-five years of technical experience and a decade of regulatory expertise to aid producers, suppliers and consumers in verifying the bio-based content of products.
+ISO/IEC 17025:2017-accredited Beta Analytic offers radiocarbon analyses in compliance with EN 16785-1, drawing upon over 35 years of technical experience and a decade of regulatory expertise to aid producers, suppliers and consumers in verifying the bio-based content of products.
 The lab does not offer elemental analysis at this time.

-The lab provides high-quality bio-based carbon content measurements using accelerator mass spectrometry (AMS) in 3-5 business days with online reporting, technical consultation, and quality assurance reports included.
-Client support is available in English, Chinese, French, German, Italian, Korean, Portuguese, Spanish, and Turkish.
+The lab provides high-quality bio-based carbon content measurements using accelerator mass spectrometry (AMS) in 5-7 business days with online reporting, technical consultation, and quality assurance reports included.
+A priority service is available for results required in 4 business days or less.
+Client support is available in English, Chinese, French, German, Italian, Korean, Portuguese, and Spanish.

 Related Biobased Topics: